EricZinda/Perplexity/docs/pxHowTo/pxHowTo022Testing.md

 /timeout Sets timeout time for a given phrase -> e.g. /timeout or /timeout 20

 ****** Parsing ******
 /show Shows tracing information from last command.
-Add 'all' to see all interpretations, 1 to see only first trees -> e.g. /show or /show all or /show all, 1
+Add 'all' to see all interpretations, 1 to see only first scope-resolved MRSs -> e.g. /show or /show all or /show all, 1
 /soln Retrieves all solutions when parsing so they can be shown with /show.
 Add 'all' to see all solutions, anything else toggles the current setting -> e.g. /soln or /soln all
-/genall Generates all parses (normally only the first 5 are generated) -> e.g. /genall 1 OR /genall True /runall Runs all parses, doesn't stop after success -> e.g. /runall 1 OR /runall True /runparse Only runs the identified parse index and optional tree index.
+/genall Generates all parses (normally only the first 5 are generated) -> e.g. /genall 1 OR /genall True /runall Runs all parses, doesn't stop after success -> e.g. /runall 1 OR /runall True /runparse Only runs the identified parse index and optional scope-resolved MRS index.
 Pass no arguments to turn off -> e.g. /runparse 1 OR /runparse 1, 0
-/debugtree Shows tracing information about the tree. give a predication query after to only show trees that match it.
+/debugtree Shows tracing information about the scope-resolved MRS. give a predication query after to only show scope-resolved MRSs that match it.
 Use '_' to mean 'anything' for an argument or the predication name -> e.g. /debugtree OR /debugtree which(x,h,h) OR /debugtree _(e,x,_,h)
 /debugmrs Shows tracing information about the mrs -> e.g. /debugmrs /findmrs ? -> e.g. /findmrs